conor-murphy4/automated_threshold_selection_minimal/README.md

 material is available at this GitHub repository. (link redacted for anonymity during review)

+NOTE: Figure 1 and Figure 2 are generated as pdf files and saved.
+The location in which they are saved is given as `FIGURE_PATH` at the top of each of the files.
+Table 1 and 2 are printed to the console and also saved as csv files.

 ## Required Packages

 The following code snippet will install the packages required to run the